Understanding Nervous System Shutdown Through the Lens of Immigrant and Refugee Stories

 Body heaviness or weakness — Sluggish digestion, dizziness, or frequent illness.

-Foggy mind — Trouble concentrating or remembering details.
+Foggy mind and focus — Trouble concentrating or remembering details.

-Loss of cultural joy — Food, music, or rituals that once brought grounding now feel out of reach.
+Disconnection from cultural joy — Food, music, or rituals that once felt fulfilling now feel out of reach.

 Freeze or dissociation — Feeling like you are outside of your body, or not fully present in your own life.